-Departmental Proficiency Examination is only available for courses that do not have CLEP equivalent.
+Departmental Proficiency Examination is only available for courses that do not have credit-by-exam equivalents at the post-secondary level (e.g., CLEP, DSST, Excelsior).
 Awarding departmental credit by examination is the prerogative of each academic unit.
-To receive credit by examination a student must be a regular degree-seeking student and register for the exam at the testing center.
+To receive credit by examination, a student must be degree seeking and make testing arrangements with the academic unit and Center for Testing and Career Certification.
 Once the student is awarded credit for the exam, an EM (examination) grade will be recorded on the transcript but will not be used in the calculation of the GPA.
 Departmental Proficiency Examinations cannot be used for a course previously attempted.
+Students are strongly encouraged to discuss this option with an academic advisor.